Último Dragón: Return to Japan (2004–present)

 One month after being released from WWE, Asai quickly picked up a New Japan tour on May 1, 2004.
 He returned to Mexico by occasionally wrestling for Consejo Mundial de Lucha Libre (CMLL).
 He also took part in the short lived Japanese independent promotion Dragondoor, ran by one of his students Noriaki Kawabata using mostly T2P and Toryumon X graduates.
 He would wrestle in matches against Último Guerrero and various other stars who wrestled in Mexico or Japanese based lucha libre promotions.
 Since the fall of Dragondoor he went back to Mexico to run another class of the Toryumon school, which has led to some standouts in Hajime Ohara, Kazuchika Okada and Pequeño Ninja.
 The rest of the Toryumon students along with Asai joined the Tatsumi Fujinami promoted Dradition promotion in Japan.
 In 2006, Asai began promoting the annual "Toryumon Mexico: Dragon Mania" wrestling show.
 He also wrestled at UWA Hardcore Wrestling based outside of Toronto, Ontario, Canada.
 He has wrestled against Sonjay Dutt, M-Dogg 20, Chris Sabin, Alex Shelley, Jyushin Thunder Liger and Black Tiger all in the UWA.
 Since then he has been working in Japan for various independent promotions such as Pro Wrestling Kageki and Michinoku Pro.
 He has also been to Mexico as well as in Spain, working for Nu Wrestling Evolution.

 On December 15, 2013, Dragón defeated Yoshinobu Kanemaru to win All Japan Pro Wrestling's World Junior Heavyweight Championship.
 He lost the title to Atsushi Aoki on May 29, 2014.
 On August 27, 2017, he regained the title by defeating Tajiri.
 On March 22, 2015, Dragón won another title in All Japan, when he and Kanemaru defeated Mitsuya Nagai and Takeshi Minamino for the All Asia Tag Team Championship.
 They vacated the title on October 14.

 On August 30 and 31, 2014, Dragón participated in a show in Pyongyang, North Korea promoted by the Inoki Genome Federation.
 He defeated Hajime Ohara on the first day and Heddi French on the second in singles matches.

 Acting career

 Ultimo Dragon starred in two films in 2008.
 The first was Bloodstained Memoirs, also starring Chris Jericho, Rob Van Dam, Mick Foley and Keiji Muto.
 Ultimo Dragon's scenes were filmed in the UK and Italy.
 The other was Ultimo Dragon, a heroic martial arts story.

+Wrestlers trained

+Wrestlers trained by Último Dragón or at the Último Dragón Gym: